concording/dracarys/javabasic/rules/locking.md

 #### [Do not synchronize on a collection view if the backing collection is accessible](https://wiki.sei.cmu.edu/confluence/display/java/LCK04-J.+Do+not+synchronize+on+a+collection+view+if+the+backing+collection+is+accessible)

+It is imperative that the user manually synchronize on the returned `Map` when iterating over any of its `Collection` views rather than synchronizing on the `Collection` view itself.

 In this example, `HashMap` provides the backing collection for the synchronized map represented by `mapView`, which provides the backing collection for `setView`, as shown in the following figure.

 ![](https://wiki.sei.cmu.edu/confluence/download/attachments/88487846/con06-j-backing-collection.JPG?version=1&modificationDate=1270734183000&api=v2)